KashinDanil/JDC/README.md

 Usage
 ------------
-To run all benchmarks  use `jdc.sh`
+To run benchmarks use `jdc.sh` script or `sbatch-jdc.sh` to run benchmarks using sbatch.

 To get help use parameter `-h` or `--help`